Hepta-Col/AutoGrad-in-Cpp/README.md

 Includes 3-layer MLP implementation.
 More blocks (like CNN) could be added if needed.

 ## Optimizers: [optims.h](./sources/includes/optims_decl.h)
-The implementation of optimizer is lost for some reason.
+The implementation of optimizer is on another computer but I have no access to it currently.
 This part is cleared and left blank temporarily.
 You are welcomed to contribute code!

 # Computational Graph Example
 ![avatar](./misc/BP.png)